Straight razor: Modern use

 Straight razors are still manufactured.
 DOVO, of Solingen, Germany, and Thiers Issard of France are two of the best-known European manufacturers.
-Boeker of Solingen is yet another cutlery manufacturer known for their straight razors.
+Böker of Solingen is yet another cutlery manufacturer known for their straight razors.
 Wusthof and Henckels are two prominent knife manufacturers in Solingen who also produced straight razors.
 Thiers Issard and Hart Steel are famous for their decorated blades and their Damascus steel.
 Feather Safety Razor Co.
 Ltd. of Osaka, Japan, makes a razor with the same form as a traditional straight, but featuring a disposable blade that can be installed through an injector-type system.
 Artisans also make handcrafted custom straight razors based on their own designs, the designs of their customers, or by finishing old blanks of blades.

 Modern straight-razor users are known to favor them for a variety of reasons.
 Some are attracted to the nostalgia of using old and traditional methods of shaving.
 Others wish to avoid the waste of disposable blades.

 Still others argue that straight razors provide a superior shave through a larger blade and greater control of the blade, including the blade angle.
 Straight razors cover a much greater area per shaving stroke, because their cutting edge is much longer than any of the multi-blade razors.